When car shopping, customers are faced with plenty of options before making the final purchase.

 Modular design is best understood when thinking about LEGO pieces.
 Each individual brick can fill several roles – it can be part of a building, a Star Wars Millennium Falcon or a Bonsai tree.

 This standardization of parts allows for the reuse of designs, more adaptability and an easier validation process.

-It's also a lot faster to diagnose problems.
+It's also a lot faster to diagnose problems with modular design.
 When something goes wrong, rather than shutting down the entire production line, the problematic module can be pinpointed and rapidly replaced.

 If a specific module is crucial to the manufacturing process, having spares on hand in case of a sudden breakdown, production bottleneck, or general wear and tear can help save money on downtime and repairs.

-A modular approach offers reduced development time, fewer component inventories and the possibility to integrate a wider range of machine operations for the machine builder.
+The advantage of modular design offers reduced development time, fewer component inventories and the possibility to integrate a wider range of machine operations for the machine builder.
 More effort can be spent focusing on the components of the machine that set it apart from the competitors, and less time can be spent on the parts that don't.

 Enhance Modular Design with Onshape

-Onshape has a number of design solutions that can help any company implement modularization with the use of the platform’s cloud-native tools.
+Onshape has a number of design solutions that can help any company implement modularization and take advantage of modular design with the use of the platform’s cloud-native tools.

 Transparency During the Design Process: In a world where product workflows are becoming more collaborative, designers are faced with a new set of challenges.
 The need for transparency and collaboration is no longer just a nice to have, but an essential requirement for success.
 This is where Onshape’s real-time collaboration capabilities come in.

 End-users need tools to collaborate with other designers, developers and stakeholders through a shared interface.
 This means that no one needs to wait for another person to save or check in a file before moving on.
 The transparency offered by real-time collaboration tools helps accelerate time-to-market by allowing all parties to work together more efficiently from start to finish.